vrutantkar550/OIBSIP/DataAnalytics-Task3-Cleaning Data/README.md

 - **Size:** 362,447 rows × 102 columns
 - **Content:** Down/distance, field position, play description, play outcome, scoring, and advanced metrics (EPA, WPA, win probability)

-> **Key insight this project relies on:** most of this dataset's "missing data" is *structural*, not a defect.
-A field like `PuntResult` is only ever populated on punt plays — it's correctly `NaN` on every pass or run play.
-Treating that the same as genuine missing data would lead to nonsensical imputation.
-The cleaning process explicitly separates structural NA from real, fixable data quality problems.

 ## 🛠️ Tech Stack